Lithuania’s wonderful Vilnius offers a traveller so much that 7 days is not enough to experience everything!

-Rich in diverse history, Lithuania’s capital Vilnius is steeped in monuments, statues, and wonderful architecture from the Middle Ages.
+Rich in diverse history, Lithuania’s capital Vilnius is steeped in fabulous monuments, statues, and wonderful architecture from the Middle Ages.

-Cathedrals, churches, a defensive wall and castle, museums, parks, festivals, monuments, and grand statues are more than enough to keep even the more discerning traveller enthralled in Vilnius.
+Cathedrals, churches, a defensive wall and castle, museums, parks, festivals, monuments, and grand statues, are more than enough to keep even the more discerning traveller enthralled in Vilnius.

 Surrounded by a defensive wall, the cobbled Medieval Old Town’s architecture is mostly from the Baroque and Classicism periods, with a splattering of Renaissance and Gothic buildings.

 The panoramic view from the top stretches out as far as the eye can see; and overlooks the Old Town on one side and the new town on the other.
-As it was snowing and bitterly cold, didn’t stay up there for a long time.
+As it is snowing and bitterly cold, we didn’t stay up here for too long a time.

 There are hundreds of stalls with handicrafts, goods, and folk art that craftsmen from all over the country have prepared during the winter.
-If you Google the fair, the information says it’s in honour of the passing of St. Casimir – the patron Saint of Lithuania.
+If you Google the fair, the information says the fair is in honour of the passing of St. Casimir – the patron Saint of Lithuania.